USGS-R/training-curriculum/content/usgs-packages/geoknife_Execute.md

 Getting geojob data
 -------------------

 Since this job has finished processing and was successful, you can now get the data.
 You'll notice that `evap_geojob` does not actually contain any data.
 It only contains information about the job that you submitted.
 To get the data, you need to use `result` or `download`.
-The stock statistics algorithms will return simple tabular data, so you can use `result` to automatically take the output and parse it into an R `data.frame`.
-We used a basic stat algorithm in the evapotranspiration example, so let's use `result` to get the `geojob` output.
+The feature summary algorithms will return simple tabular data, so you can use `result` to automatically take the output and parse it into an R `data.frame`.
+We used a feature summary statistic in the evapotranspiration example, which returned tabular data.
+So, let's use `result` to get the `geojob` output.

 ``` r
 evap_data <- result(evap_geojob)